alstat/Bagyo.jl/docs/src/vis.md

 ```

 !!! info "Note"
-    To run the above code, you need to install the Colors.jl and Makie.jl as follows:
+    To run the above code, you need to install the Colors.jl and Makie.jl packages as follows:
 	```julia
 	using Pkg
 	Pkg.add("Colors")